-- Setting the frequency of update; - Assessing other soft aspects (e.g. user friendliness, flexibility, stability); - The validation of the outputs. - 3.451.When complementing the vendors' validation, the undertaking may like to further develop their understanding of the validation performed through sensitivity analysis and benchmarking.
-National competent authorities form a view on how the undertaking, as part of its validation process, justifies and documents the use of options selected and the use of switches. - 3.452.The undertaking may decide to validate the outputs of the model by demonstrating their understanding of (but not exhaustively): - The material risk drivers; - The limitations of the outputs. - 3.453.The undertaking may decide to validate the inputs of the model by checking their appropriate treatment and demonstrating its understanding of: - Whether the data provided by the undertaking used by the service provider reflects the undertaking risk profile; - The integration of the external model within the internal model framework; - The audit trail within the external model.
+- Setting the frequency of update; - Assessing other soft aspects (e.g. user friendliness, flexibility, stability); - The validation of the outputs. - 5.453.
+When complementing the vendors' validation, the undertaking may like to further develop their understanding of the validation performed through sensitivity analysis and benchmarking.
+National competent authorities form a view on how the undertaking, as part of its validation process, justifies and documents the use of options selected and the use of switches. - 5.454.
+The undertaking may decide to validate the outputs of the model by demonstrating their understanding of (but not exhaustively): - The material risk drivers; - The limitations of the outputs. - 5.455.
+The undertaking may decide to validate the inputs of the model by checking their appropriate treatment and demonstrating its understanding of: - Whether the data provided by the undertaking used by the service provider reflects the undertaking risk profile; - The integration of the external model within the internal model framework; - The audit trail within the external model.

-Guideline 65 - Documentation
+Guideline 63 - Documentation

-Through the pre-application process national competent authorities should form a view on how the insurance or reinsurance undertaking, when documenting external models and data, demonstrates that it meets the documentation standards.
+Through the pre-application process national competent authorities should form a view on how the insurance or reinsurance undertaking, , demonstrates that that the documentation of external models and data meets the documentation standards.